Provisioning Kiwi

 Inventory Management

-The instances are now declared to be part of kiwi group and Ansible will use ubuntu local user account to connect through SSH.
+The instances are now declared to be part of kiwi, kiwi_eu_west and eu_west groups.

 Network Configuration